 Complete the additional following fields:

 Next, add an action to the next step, to send the web form’s generated URL to a specific user.
 For example, an Email action or a Slack action.
-Use the variable picker to select
+Use the variable picker to select step.1

-and then select thewebform_form_url
+and then select the webform_form_url

-dynamic variable option. -
+dynamic variable option.

 Add a Wait action to the subsequent step to pause the workflow until the user completes and submits the web form.
 Select theWait for: Web Form Response option from the dropdown menu.